vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/dev-flow.md

 ---
 This article is the second in a five-part series.

-A healthy lean modern application team has a strong and consistent *Development Rhythm*.
+A healthy, lean, modern application team has a strong and consistent *Development Rhythm*.

-Developers implementing features or fixes in software use modern principles and practices, methods and tooling with the objective of moving fast, safely, and sustainably.
+Developers who apply modern principles, practices, methods, and tools to software are able to add new features and fix existing issues faster, safer and more sustainably than ever before.

-If you are a developer new to Agile concepts, and especially if you plan to work with Tanzu Labs on an upcoming engagement, this article, the reference articles and workshops will prepare you to become more productive on the first day of your engagement.
+If you are a developer new to Agile concepts, and plan to work with Tanzu Labs on an upcoming engagement, continue reading this article, then go read the reference articles and do the workshops so that you are ready to be productive on your first day of work.

 ![Developer Flow](/images/outcomes/application-development-rhythm/developer-flow-programmer.jpg)

-Note:
-For brevity,
-during the remainder of this article, the term *developer* refers to either a *single* developer, or a *single pair* of developers working on a single work element.

 ## What you will learn

-By the end of this article you will be able to:
+In this article, you will learn how to:

 -   Describe the Agile developer's workflow.
 -   Describe the inputs to and outputs from the Agile developer flow.